-Quick-Reference Endpapers Tables A-2 and A-3 (the normal and t distributions) are reproduced on the rear inside cover pages.
+Quick-Reference Tables A-2 and A-3 (the normal and t distributions) are reproduced at the end of this book.

-Detachable Formula and Table Card This insert, organized by chapter, gives students a quick reference for studying, or for use when taking tests (if allowed by the instructor).
+Formula and Table Supplement This supplement, organized by chapter, gives students a quick reference for studying.
 It also includes the most commonly used tables.

-CD-ROM The CD-ROM was prepared by Mario F. Triola and is bound into the back of every new copy of the book.
-It contains the data sets from Appendix B available as txt files, MINITAB worksheets, SPSS files, SAS files, JMP files, Excel workbooks, and a TI-83/84 Plus application.
-The CD also includes sections on Probabilities Through Simulations and Bayes' Theorem, an index of applications, a symbols table, programs for the TI-83/84 Plus graphing calculator, and instructions for obtaining STATDISK Statistical Software (Version 12).
+Companion Web site The companion Web site contains the data sets from Appendix B available as txt files, MINITAB worksheets, SPSS files, SAS files, JMP files, Excelworkbooks, and a TI-83/84 Plus application.
+The Web site also includes sections on Probabilities Through Simulations and Bayes' Theorem, an index of applications, a symbols table, programs for the TI-83/84 Plus graphing calculator, and instructions for obtaining STATDISK Statistical Software (Version 12).